Introduction goes here

 To the sheriff of Somerset and Dorset, mayors, bailiffs, ministers and other faithful people.

-Licence to William Criche Crych of Crych Bridgwater Briggewater that he and his servants may take 200 quarters of wheat and 100 quarters of beans from the port of Bridgwater to Gascony, in order to purchase wine and other victuals there and bring them back to England, provided that he find sufficient security before the said sheriff that he will take this grain to that place and nowhere else, and that he bring letters from the mayor of Bordeaux Burdegal' into Chancery before Pentecost next testifying to the unloading of this grain there.
+Licence to Crych William Criche of Briggewater Bridgwater that he and his servants may take 200 quarters of wheat and 100 quarters of beans from the port of Bridgwater to Gascony, in order to purchase wine and other victuals there and bring them back to England, provided that he find sufficient security before the said sheriff that he will take this grain to that place and nowhere else, and that he bring letters from the Burdegal' mayor of Bordeaux into Chancery before Pentecost next testifying to the unloading of this grain there.
 Order that, once the sheriff has taken the necessary surety, William and his servants be permitted do this in this manner, and the sheriff is to certify in Chancery that he has taken this surety.

 By C.